alicarogeljblackhole/Warm-Inflation/README.md

 In ``Warm_Inflation_main.nb``, modify section ``Model-dependent inputs``.
 Then run the entire notebook.
 See selected results by opening the section ``Results`` $\rightarrow$ ``see results``.
 The notebook is by default set up to compute results for $\textit{Warm inflation with the Standard Model}$ proposal introduced in 2503.18829.

-Full code is described, line by line, in Appendix A of A. Rogelj' PhD thesis: $\text{Scalar perturbations in warm inflation and/or smooth reheating}$ (to be published in Sept 2026).

 For feedback, questions, requests, please email: ``alica.rogelj@unibe.ch``.